 This item includes: common excavation, backfill, supply and installation of telespar sign post and two piece breakaway anchor as per Standard Detail HRM 39.
+This item also includes surface reinstatement to original condition or better.

 This item does not include the supply and installation of signs.
 If applicable, this item also includes the temporary connection of the removed sign post (and sign) to the new sign post.